rustsbi/rustsbi/README.md

 To compile RustSBI library, you need at least stable Rust version of `rustc 1.65.0`.

-If you are using feature `singleton` to support singleton based interface, you are required to install nightly Rust compiler.
-You may need at least nightly Rust version of `rustc 1.59.0-nightly (c5ecc1570 2021-12-15)`.

 ## Build this project

 RustSBI is usually used as a library or dependency.
 If you wish to, you may build RustSBI library itself using the